SaxyPandaBear/TwitchSongRequests/README.md

 player.
 Between jobs, I coded up an initial proof of concept and the rest is history.

 # For Users

+## Update 2023-05-19
+Signing up now automatically creates a custom reward with a default cost and title.
+This can be updated manually to fit your own needs.
+No more need to use a keyword in the reward title!
+Thanks @rosethornttv for the feedback!

 ## How do I sign up?
 1. Navigate to the site: https://twitchsongrequests-production.up.railway.app
 1. Authorize the service with Twitch